13 Top Places to See in South Korea [best off-the-beaten-path itinerary for cycling or backpacking]

 The quintessential Korean activity.
 On this artificial lake, the biggest in South Korea, there are pretty floating houses used for fishing, if you ever saw the Kim Ki Duk movie, the Isle you know how they look (if you didn’t, watch it).

 Spending a night in Yedang will make you experience the real atmosphere of the South Korean countryside.
-There are also sever attractions nearby, including Sudeok Temple, Chungui Temple, Deoksan Hot Springs, Deoksung Mountains and Imjon Castle.
+There are also several attractions nearby, including Sudeok Temple, Chungui Temple, Deoksan Hot Springs, Deoksung Mountains, and Imjon Castle.

-We advise spending 1 night in Yadang reservoir.
+We advise spending 1 night in the Yadang reservoir.

 Boryeong is a very popular seaside town, only 170 km from Seoul (2:30/3 hours by bus).
 Here’s probably the most famous sand beach along South Korea’s west coast, Daecheon beach.